The best experiences are born here...

-With a spa-like atmosphere, the Birthing Center, opening in summer 2021, will feature 17 labor and delivery rooms, including seven with labor tubs; in-unit operating rooms for cesarean deliveries; and large inpatient rooms to allow mothers to stay with their newborns.
+With a spa-like atmosphere, the Birthing Center, will feature 17 labor and delivery rooms, including seven with labor tubs; in-unit operating rooms for cesarean deliveries; and large inpatient rooms to allow mothers to stay with their newborns.

 Emotions run high during the birth of a baby, and that can lead to feelings of stress, fear, and anxiety.
 When we designed our new Birthing Center, we wanted to create a calming environment, where mothers-to-be can find comfort knowing they are receiving the care and support they need in a soothing atmosphere.